 Hard things are hard, and that’s the hard thing about hard things.
 But not all things are hard, and at times, that’s a hard thing to accept.
-Like writing this article – conventionally, all that it takes is a five-paragraph outline and a general sense… Read More »Hard Things Are Hard.
+Like writing this article – conventionally, all that it takes is a five-paragraph outline and a general sense of the key idea that I want to communicate, plus at least 30 minutes of… Read More »Hard Things Are Hard.
 But What about Willpower?

 People always want to know how I found the courage to start an organization while in university, and how I aggregated the resources.
 My answer is simple — just start.
 When I started, I had no idea what was required to run an organization and I received advice from nobody.
 I simply wrote down my ideas in a journal, introduced those ideas to a few friends, invited them for a meeting and took their questions.

 As I have found myself in positions to mentor others, I have devised a theory of my own – that everyone is qualified to be a mentor.
 I believe that even if you are only one step ahead of another person on the ladder of life, you have a responsibility – an obligation – to reach behind you and help them up with a combination of your experiences and your wisdom.

 When I was in university some years ago, I was primarily involved in journalism.
 I loved it.
 I was also a part-time Geography teacher in a private high school while running tutorials for my peers and juniors.
 Then I took on debating and public speaking in my second year and won a range of competitions; I then interned as a… Read More »For Discovery, Before Purpose